kkipngenokoech/curated-projects/rust/README.md

 11. publish - package and upload this project to the registry.
 12. install - install a rust binary
 13. uninstall - uninstall a rust binary

+### MULTIPLE CARGO TARGETS

+almost all cargo takes `main.rs` has it default path.

+but you can run different types of `.rs` files, and you can actually cannot pass a file directory to cargo.

+in your [cargo.toml](./Cargo.toml), you must define what is known as a binary target.`[[bin]]`.

+at the min, this takes a name and a path.

+so when running cargo commands you can specify which binary  target to run by specifying the `--bin` flag to cargo.